shiiifa/shiiifa/README.md

 ---

 ## How I like to work
-I enjoy breaking down complex systems into smaller interacting components—whether it’s a state machine, a neural network pipeline, or a hardware architecture—and understanding how each part contributes to overall behavior.
+I enjoy breaking down complex systems into smaller interacting components, whether it’s a state machine, a neural network pipeline, or a hardware architecture, and understanding how each part contributes to overall behavior.

 ---